noris-network/koris/README.rst

    FAILED - RETRYING: Master | wait for the apiserver to be running (19 retries left).
    FAILED - RETRYING: Master | wait for the apiserver to be running (19 retries left).

-Check on your masters that the kubelete service can start:
+Check on your masters that the kubelet service can start:

 .. code:: shell